Spin Relaxometry with Solid-State Defects: Theory, Platforms, and Applications: Experimental Applications of Spin Relaxometry

 Recent studies have utilized relaxometry to map the phase transition of various magnetic materials with nanoscale precision, especially in 2D van der Waals magnets~\cite{huang2022wide,ziffer2024quantum, wu2025nanoscale}.
 For instance, Huang \emph{et al.} (2022) demonstrated nanoscale imaging of low-dimensional ferromagnetism in Fe$_3$GeTe$_2$/hBN van der Waals heterostructures~\cite{huang2022wide}.
 By performing wide-field spin relaxometry on boron-vacancy centers in hBN, they observed a distinct peak in the relaxation rate around the Curie temperature (Fig.~\ref{fig:condensed}d).
 This enhancement was attributed to the critical divergence of the longitudinal magnetic susceptibility near the phase transition.
 These experiments highlight the capability of solid-state spins to act as local probes of criticality.

-\subsubsection{5.1.3 Superconductors}
+\subsubsection{Superconductors}

 Superconductors represent a macroscopic quantum state of matter defined by zero electrical resistance and the perfect expulsion of magnetic fields.
-While solid-state defects, such as NV centers, have been primarily employed to study the static magnetic features including Meissner effect and vortices induced by applied magnetic fields~\cite{}, recent advances have moved beyond static imaging to probing the dynamics of the superconducting condensate and its excitations via relaxometry.
+The pronounced, highly localized magnetic responses inherent to superconductors make solid-state spin defects, particularly nitrogen-vacancy (NV) centers in diamond, an exceptionally promising platform for non-invasive quantum sensing.
+Pioneering in 2011, Bouchard \emph{et al.} first deployed the NV magnetometry in close proximity to a superconducting surface~\cite{bouchard2011detection}.
+By monitoring the frequency shifts of the NV magnetic resonance spectra, they observed the Meissner effect as the system was cooled below the transition temperature.
+Later works by Thiel \emph{et al.} (2016)~\cite{thiel2016quantitative} and Schlussel \emph{et al.} (2018)~\cite{schlussel2018wide} have extended this effects, and achieved spatial imaging of individual superconducting vortices deep within the superconducting phase.
+Whereas these studies primarily utilized NV centers to characterize the static magnetic features, recent advances have moved beyond static imaging to probing the dynamics of the superconducting condensate and its excitations via relaxometry.

 The first experimental demonstration of this technique was achieved in a high-$T_c$ superconductor Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$ (BSCCO)~\cite{liu2025quantum}.
 By transferring an exfoliated BSCCO flake onto the diamond surface hosting a shallow layer of NV centers, Liu \emph{et al.} (2025) utilized relaxometry to map distinct dynamical regimes across different phases.
 At low temperatures ($T \ll T_c$), the authors identified a $\Gamma_1 \propto T^2$ power-law dependence, providing direct evidence for nodal quasiparticle excitations characteristic of $d$-wave pairing.
 Approaching the critical temperature $T_c$, the relaxation rate exhibited a sharp divergence attributed to critical fluctuations of the superconducting order parameter (Fig.~\ref{fig:condensed}e).
 Furthermore, under applied magnetic fields, the additional noise induced by diffusive motion of the vortex liquid exhibit a clear linear dependence on the applied field strength, enabling the quantitative extraction of vortex diffusivity.
 These results establish quantum relaxometry as a versatile platform for resolving complex dynamical phenomena in correlated materials.